lenamariahackl/protein-binding-site-prediction/README.md

 A Implementation of Class Activation maps to deduce residue-level binding prediction from a CNN.

 ## Setup
-For Python 3 but should also work for Python2 :)
+For Python 3 but should also work for Python 2 :)
 To run this project, install it locally using:
 ```
 git clone git@github.com:lenamariahackl/protein-binding-site-prediction.git